 The sails safely arrived and look just great.
 Very professional service from Nylet.
 George, Hampshire.

-Hi Frank, thanks for your email AND the BEAUTIFUL SAILS which arrived today.
-What fantastic work.
-Amazing.
-Well worth the wait!
-I'm so grateful to you, and I'll be coming back for more!
-I've fitted the sails to the spars.
-Fantastic.
 My goodness you are a skilled and talented man.
 I saw the shape you'd made before fitting and understood why you did so, but only when rigged did it all make sense.
 Amazing.
 And those tiny brass eyelets...
-I took the yacht back round to my sister this morning.
-What a thing of beauty, was the unanimous cry.
-Forgot to get a picture for you in all the excitement... watch this space.
-Jasper.
-Buckinghamshire.
+I took the yacht back round

 Hi Frank, (cotton) sails have arrived, they are perfect, you did a lovely job, will send you a pic when on the boat.
 Julian, Scotland.

 Some few years ago I had a phone call from the wife of a customer.
 All her working life she had been a seamstress and dressmaker.
-She told me that on seeing my (cotton) sails she told her husband, Do you know what you are looking at here?
+She told me that on seeing my (cotton) sails she told her husband, do you know what you are looking at here?
 You will never, ever, see anything like this again,

 not as long as you live.
 Her husband brought me back down to earth saying, "Your workmanship hasn't gone unnoticed by me."
 A Yorkshireman, he was sparing with his praise!